 Around the corner from the South Australian Museum is the Migration Museum.
 Australia is such a young country and we have been very much moulded by immigration, often in waves from various cultures.
 This museum takes a look at everything from the First Fleet to immigrants of today.

 The Migration Museum is housed in what was once South Australia’s Destitute Asylum, which is interesting in itself.
 It often has temporary exhibitions in some of the various buildings on the site.
-From now until the end of 2018 free tours are offered at 3pm every Saturday and Sunday.

 I had never been to this museum until I went to have a look for the purposes of writing this, but I have to say I enjoyed my visit.
 My family has been in Australia for seven generations, so unlike most Australians I do not have parents or grandparents born elsewhere so many of the issues surrounding immigration were only vaguely familiar to me.
 As such I found much of the information really interesting.
 It’s not a huge museum, and you will need no more than an hour or so here to look at everything thoroughly.